scream104/psych596/activities/many-group/spss/many-group-instructions-spss.md

 ## Comparing more than two groups in SPSS

-Lobue & Bhanji - Statistical Methods
+Bhanji - Statistical Methods
-*last edited November 10, 2022*
+*last edited March 27, 2024*

 ------------------------------------------------------------------------